 Access to the Bally’s self-park parking garage is accessible from either two entrances on the Strip, or from the main entrance off of Flamingo.

-When going east on Flamingo, you will simply take the first right after the Strip, (and immediately after the pull out bus stop lane).
+When going east on Flamingo, you will simply take the first right after the Strip.
+It’s right at the big “Starbucks” sign on your right.

 (Related: Paris Las Vegas parking garage).

-Once on this, the curvy little road, (and good signage), will point you to an underneath passage that leads you to the Bally’s/Paris parking garage.
+Once on this, the curvy little road, (and good signage), will point you to take a left then immediate right into an underneath passage that leads you to the Bally’s/Paris parking garage.
 Alternatively, you could just stay in the far left lane and use the Bally’s valet parking services.

 There are also two ways to get to the parking garage from the Strip, but only when going north.
 The first lane is an unmarked lane immediately after the Paris Las Vegas.
 Take a right on this (you can only take a right), and it will lead you directly up a ramp to the parking garage.